Rudi Tröger

-Rudi Tröger (born 12 October 1929 in Marktleuthen) is a German painter and university professor.
-From 1967 to 1992 he was a professor for painting art at the Academy of Fine Arts, Munich.
+Rudi Tröger (12 October 1929 – 2 December 2025) was a German painter and academic.
+From 1967 to 1992, he was a professor for painting art at the Academy of Fine Arts, Munich.

-Personal life
+Background

 In his early years, Tröger received since 1946 private painting and drawing lessons by the German painter Wilhelm Beindorf in his home village Marktleuthen.
 Due to these early student years, he had the privilege of a first and basic artistic education.
 Tröger: "For myself this time was a gift, it was inspiring and important."

-In the year 1949 Tröger moved to Munich and studied until 1957 at the Academy of Fine Arts, Munich.
+In the year 1949, Tröger moved to Munich and studied until 1957 at the Academy of Fine Arts, Munich.
 His professors were Hans Gött and Erich Glette.
-Since these years he is also active as an independent artist.
-In 1967 he was appointed as a professor at the Academy of Fine Arts in Munich.
+Since these years he was also active as an independent artist.
+In 1967, he was appointed a professor at the Academy of Fine Arts, Munich.
 He taught for 25 years until 1992.
 His students were, amongst others, Peter Casagrande, Wolfgang Eberlein, Cornelia Eichacker, Paul Havermann, Martin Gensbaur, Christoph Kern, Gerhard Merz, German Stegmaier, Horst Thürheimer und Richard Vogl.
-In the year 1977 Tröger was elected a regular member of the Bayerische Akademie der Schönen Künste in Munich.
+In the year 1977, Tröger was elected a regular member of the Bayerische Akademie der Schönen Künste in Munich.

 Relatively late he presented his own artworks to the public: in 1977 the first exhibition of his paintings and drawings out of the years from 1963 to 1976 took place.
 Hermann Kern, later director of the Haus der Kunst in Munich, organized the show at the Kunstraum München.
-Since the 1980s Tröger is represented by the Gallery Fred Jahn in Munich.
+Since the 1980s Tröger was represented by the Gallery Fred Jahn in Munich.
 In the 1990s and 2000s, numerous nationwide and international exhibitions followed, including in Munich, Berlin, Zürich, Saint Petersburg, and New York.
 Since 2006, ten of the artist's large garden paintings adorn the Hubertussaal in the Nymphenburg Palace in Munich.

-Tröger lives and works since the 1970s in the area of Dachau, in the north-west of Munich.
+Tröger lived and worked from the 1970s in the area of Dachau, in the north-west of Munich.
+He died on 2 December 2025, at the age of 96.